UCL-CCS/EasyVVUQ/docs/fusion_tutorial.rst

 application. ::

     encoder = uq.encoders.GenericEncoder(
-        template_fname='tutorial_files/jet.template',
+        template_fname='tutorial_files/fusion.template',
         delimiter='$',
-        target_filename='jet_in.json')
+        target_filename='fusion_in.json')

     decoder = uq.decoders.SimpleCSV(target_filename="output.csv",
                                 output_columns=["te", "ne", "rho", "rho_norm"],
                                 header=0)

-In this workflow all application runs will be analyzed as individual datapoints, so we set the collator to AggregateSamples without averaging.
+In this workflow all application runs will be analyzed as individual data-points, so we set the collator to AggregateSamples without averaging.
 This element simply extracts information using the assigned decoder and adds it to a summary dataframe. ::